Simpson-Systems/.github/README.md

 # templates and governance policies
-This repository holds community health files and templates for System-Systems open source and private repositories.
+This repository holds community health files and templates for Simpson-Systems open source and private repositories.

 ## Table of Contents